⚙️ Engineering deep-dive

 AMM liquidity pools

-Add Liquidity mode deposits into the pool that graduated pump.fun tokens live on — PumpSwap or Raydium AMM V4, auto-detected at startup.
+Add Liquidity mode deposits into the pool that the token lives on — PumpSwap or Raydium AMM V4, auto-detected at bot startup.

 FastAPI

-Async Python web framework with Pydantic validation.
-Handles auth, bot management, stats, avatar uploads, and the public API — all in a single process.
+Async Python framework with Pydantic validation.
+Handles auth, bot management, stats, avatar uploads, and the public API — all in one process.

 PgBouncer